We’ve previously written about the importance of coal to society – both in the past, and in the current day.

 Burning coal produces waste such as coal ash.

-Coal Is A Finite Resource
+Coal Is Considered A Finite Resource (& Not Renewable)

-As far as we know, it is a finite resource.
+Coal is a finite resource.

 There are various forms of clean coal technology available.